DD-Ranking: Rethinking the Evaluation of Dataset Distillation: Results

 \subsection{Analysis}

 \paragraph{Robust to model architecture.}

-Various dataset distillation methods employ different agent models for distillation architecture or evaluation of synthetic data.
+Cross-architecture evaluation is an important experiment for dataset distillation methods.
+Specifically, different models architectures are used to evaluate the synthetic data.
 Despite variations in raw test accuracy across model architectures, the metric used to evaluate dataset distillation performance should remain consistent, with minimal fluctuation in metric values.
-As shown in Figure~\ref{fig_robust_arch}, the Learning Rate Schedule (LRS) results for six methods across different settings, each tested with four distinct model architectures, demonstrate high consistency.
+As shown in Figure~\ref{fig_robust_arch}, the LRS results for six methods across different settings, each tested with four distinct model architectures, demonstrate high consistency.
 This consistency validates the robustness of our benchmark across different model architectures.

 \paragraph{Robust to soft labels.}

 In decoupled dataset distillation~\cite{yin2024squeeze, shao2024generalized, su2024d4m, sun2024diversity}, epoch-wise soft labels constitute a crucial component of the synthetic dataset.
 Recent studies~\cite{shao2024generalized,shao2024elucidating,cui2025dataset} have explored improving test accuracy by leveraging stronger teacher models to provide soft labels without altering the synthetic data itself.
 However, the validity of this technique remains insufficiently investigated.
 As shown in Figure~\ref{fig_robust_label}, whether through the use of different teacher models or advanced hybrid soft label strategies by fusing soft labels generated by multiple teachers, our proposed LRS consistently exhibits strong robustness, thereby validating its reliability across diverse soft label settings.